I find on my London walking tours that I have two types of guests.

-This post covers Roman London, where was it, and what remains of it.
+I've written this post for both types of visitors!
+Here I will cover Roman London, where it was, and what remains of it.

 Around the year 50 BC, the Roman settlement of Londinium was established near where the City of London stands today.